micmejia/bible-dump/AMPC/Ephesians/Eph 4.md

-Therefore it is said, When He ascended on high, He led captivity captive [He led a train of [^a]vanquished foes] and He bestowed gifts on men.
+Therefore it is said, When He ascended on high, He led captivity captive [He led a train of vanquished foes] and He bestowed gifts on men.